Falcosc/enable-loudness-equalisation/README.md

 # What does it do?
 1. search for all active playback devices by name in registry
-1. imports audio enhancement settings and sets loudness equalisation flag
+1. imports audio enhancement settings
+    - PreMixEffectClsid and PostMixEffectClsid
+    - Enhancement Tab UI defnition
+    - loudness equalisation flag
+    - release time value
 1. restarts audio service to apply changed registry values

 # Known Issues